 One of the most difficult types of content to replicate is research.

-The Calm team is partnering with actual PhDs and academic researchers to produce content and research that shows how successful the Calm app is at supporting people.
+The Calm team is partnering with actual PhDs and academic researchers to produce content and research of high quality like NLP, integrated mental health, etc., that shows how successful the Calm app is at supporting people.

 They make click-friendly content